 The positive results that must come from this will justify that it was right to trust this creative process.
 That helps us trust our ability to perform our own role, letting the powers carry their part of the partnership.
-A positive benevolent circle of creation gets established this way.
+This is the way to establish a positive benevolent circle of creation.

 We are amazing creators.
 We are, in fact, creating all the time.
 The question is, are we doing it deliberately and consciously, calling on the universal forces to help clear obstacles and then to make the thing—whatever it is—grow.
 Or do we let the wheels of our unconscious go unchecked.
 The self-directing mind can get the ball of greater forces rolling, and they respond to the direction we set.
 They know exactly what to do to get the job done.
 But our job is to know all the pieces that are in play.

 Think of this interplay as being like a gardener who prepares the soil, but isn’t the one to make the plant grow.
 When we till up the dirt of our consciousness, it’s like preparing the soil.
 And when we pull out wrong concepts it’s like yanking up weeds.
 When we get rid of obstacles it’s like removing rocks that would block the spread of the roots.
 Implanting truthful concepts is like planting the seeds.